AyrA/CommandoCheatTool/docs/Levels.md

 You will fight a large number of enemies, but also have support characters flooding in from the left.
+Funnily enough, the gauss rifle is better suited for this than the rocket launcher.

 ### Guns